bigmistqke/signal-gl/README.md

 `
 ```

-Declaring a uniform outside of template makes it possible to share a uniform between vertex and fragment shader.
+Share a uniform between vertex and fragment shader by declaring it outside the template.

 ```ts
 const u_scale = uniform.float(1);